CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (b) each party knows or each party has reason to know the meaning attached by the other.

->_**misunderstanding**_ is totally relevant to AAS functionning under AALE process e.g. when the output is garbled or whatever: how do you attest of this non-manifestation and reverse the process to make sure there is no "misunderstanding".
+>_**misunderstanding**_ is quite relevant to AAS functionning under AALE process e.g. when the output is garbled or whatever: how do you attest of this non-manifestation and _**reverse the process**_ to make sure there is no "misunderstanding".

 (2) The manifestations of the parties are operative in accordance with the meaning attached to them by one of the parties if